 The European Court of Justice has ruled that the shape of the Rubik's Cube is not a trademark.

-The European Court of Justice stated that the Cube's ability to rotate should be protected by a patent and not a trademark, which means the shape of the cube alone is not enough to protect it from being copied.
+The European Court of Justice has now agreed that the cube's ability to rotate should be protected by a patent and not a trademark, which means the shape of the cube alone is not enough to protect it from being copied.